This service includes cover blurbs, taglines and teasers;

 releases (in PDF format.
 Use your browser's BACK button to return here):

-websites, press releases.
-Authors sometimes have difficulty writing about
+covers, websites, press releases.
+Authors sometimes have difficulty writing

-themselves.
-Give us a little personal background, and we'll craft an informative
+about themselves.
+Give us a little personal background, and we'll craft

 Sample biographies:

-St. Louis, Missouri, where she began writing in junior high.
-She graduated
+grew up in St. Louis, Missouri, where she began writing in junior high.

-from Ballard University with a degree in forestry.
-After five years with
+She graduated from Ballard University with a degree in forestry.
+After

-the Department of the Interior, she returned to St. Louis with her firefighter
+five years with the Department of the Interior, she returned to St. Louis

-husband, her preschool son and daughter, and an assortment of dogs, hamsters
+with her firefighter husband, her preschool son and daughter, and an assortment

-and turtles.
-She has published nonfiction in various regional print and
+of dogs, hamsters and turtles.
+She has published nonfiction in various

-online publications.
-A Woman Alone is her first novel.
+regional print and online publications.
+A Woman Alone is her first

-the word processor, and wrote Deadeye Malone, the first novel of
+discovered the word processor, and wrote Deadeye Malone, the first

-the Tumbleweed Gulch series.
-The former restauranteer who made Western
+novel of the Tumbleweed Gulch series.
+The former restauranteer who made

-novels popular again lives with his wife, Julie, and their too-cute Ragdoll
+Western novels popular again lives with his wife, Julie, and their too-cute

-cat, Graham, in beachfront condo in Myrtle Beach, South Carolina, far from
+Ragdoll cat, Graham, in beachfront condo in Myrtle Beach, South Carolina,

-the dusty Texas boomtown of his stories.
-When he's not writing, Garrick
+far from the dusty Texas boomtown of his stories.
+When he's not writing,

 Sample summaries for back